berila7/inception/README.md

 - WordPress documentation
 - WP-CLI documentation

-AI was used to help understand Docker concepts, troubleshoot configuration issues, review configuration files and scripts, and improve the README.
+AI was used to help understand Docker concepts, troubleshoot configuration issues, review configuration files and scripts.
 All project components were tested and reviewed manually.